From Out-of-Distribution Detection to Hallucination Detection: A Geometric View: Introduction

 A natural question therefore is: can we leverage the rich literature on OOD detection to address the challenge of hallucination detection?
 Unfortunately, despite the conceptual similarities, several practical challenges arise when applying OOD detection methods to hallucination detection in LLMs.
 First, many OOD detectors rely on the empirical estimation of training statistics \cite{wang2022vim,liu2025detecting,hendrycks2022scaling, lee2018simple, liu2023gen} such as the mean of penultimate-layer features.
 While these statistics effectively characterize the training distribution and enable OOD detection, directly estimating them from LLM training data is impractical.
 Modern training corpora are often proprietary, and even when accessible, their scale renders computation prohibitively expensive.
 Second, the label space expands dramatically when moving from conventional classifiers to LLMs.
 OOD scores designed for small label spaces can become noisy and less reliable, and the expanded space furthermore amplifies computational costs, particularly in multi-step reasoning tasks where expenses accumulate across decoding steps.
 Third, unlike classifiers, which typically make deterministic decisions, LLMs are generative and may employ stochastic decoding.
 The inherent variance from token sampling therefore makes it unclear to what degree OOD scores are applicable in hallucination detection.

 In this work, we take a step towards bridging the gap between OOD detection and hallucination detection.
 Since the cumulative computational cost in applying the score at each decoding step is high, we explore the adaptation of two light-weight OOD detectors, NCI \cite{liu2025detecting} and fDBD \cite{liu2024fast}.
-Both methods take a geometric view of measuring uncertainty: NCI measures penultimate layer feature proximity to weight vectors of the last layer (see Figure~\ref{fig:proximity}) (the lower the proximity the higher the uncertainty); fDBD measures the penultimate layer distance to the decision boundaries of the last layer (Figure~\ref{fig:distance}).
+Both methods take a geometric view of uncertainty.
+NCI measures the proximity of penultimate-layer feature to weight vectors of the last layer (see Figure~\ref{fig:algorithm-demo}(a)), where lower proximity indicates higher uncertainty). fDBD measures the distance of penultimate-layer features to the decision boundaries (see Figure~\ref{fig:algorithm-demo}(b)), where smaller distance indicates higher uncertainty.
 To adapt these methods to solve the task of hallucination detection, we derive an analytical proxy for the required training statistics in their score function - the mean of training features in this case.
 In addition, for fDBD to be efficient and effective in the large label space, we explore the reduction of the distance computation to a selected subset of high-likely alternative tokens in hallucination detection.

-We furthermore show that a simple but effective way to extend these methods to sequences, is the averaging of the step-wise uncertainty score as the hallucination detection score.
-We demonstrate that the adapted geometry based methods can perform well under both greedy and stochastic decoding.
+We further show that these methods extend naturally to sequences by averaging step-wise uncertainty scores to obtain a sequence-level hallucination detection score.
+Experiments show that the resulting methods perform well under both greedy and stochastic decoding.

-We perform extensive experiments to validate the effectiveness of OOD-inspired hallucination detection across different types of reasoning tasks (commonsense v.s. mathematical), model architectures and model scales (Llama-3.2-3B-Instruct, Qwen-2.5-7B-Instruct, Qwen-3-32B), showing consistent superior performance compared to a range of baselines.
+We perform extensive experiments to validate the effectiveness of OOD-inspired hallucination detection across different types of reasoning tasks, model architectures and model scales, showing consistent superior performance compared to a range of baselines.
 This shows that framing hallucination detection as OOD detection provides a promising and scalable path toward improved language model safety.